 Embedded electronics in this glove allow it to function as an innovative remote control device.
 Data from flexible resistive sensors in four fingers along with a force-sensing resistor in the thumb are transmitted using an XBee radio communication module to the receiving equipment.

 This kit transforms manual wheelchairs into affordable, high-performance electric wheelchairs.
 The kit attaches a small electric motor to the back, which drives the wheels through a friction-drive mechanism.

-One-third of our engineering majors choose a co-op placement, which provides valuable work experience plus stipends of more than $20,000 (on average) over a seven-month period.
+One-third of our engineering majors choose a co-op placement, which provides valuable work experience plus more than $18,000 (on average) over a seven-month period.